Doylestown Child Support Lawyers

 Child support disputes often arise over determining the reasonable expenses for a child and determining the parents’ assets and incomes and ability to afford child support payments.
 Determining child support involves financial calculations and considerations of the family’s circumstances.
 If you are in the midst of a child support dispute and need help establishing, enforcing, or modifying a child support order, contact the Doylestown child support lawyers at Rubin, Glickman, Steinberg & Gifford to speak with a member of our firm to learn more about your and your family’s rights and options.

-Family Law Attorneys Provide Legal Advice for Child Support Issues
+Doylestown Child Support Attorney Provides Legal Advice for Child Support Issues

 Child support is often ordered by courts when parents of children live separately from one another.
 Courts determine the amount of child support to be paid by first looking to the Pennsylvania child support guidelines for a base support amount, which is determined from the parents’ respective incomes and earning capacities.
 Courts then establish a child support amount by considering a number of factors, including: